Pennsylvania Railroad class Q1: History

 In December 1944, it appeared at a PRR exhibition in Chicago Union Station entitled "Presenting a Line of Modern Coal-Burning Steam Locomotives".
 At some time during the next year, it lost much of its streamlining, the nosecone being removed in favor of a conventional PRR smokebox front, including the keystone number plate placed centrally on the small smokebox door.
 A headlamp bracket mounted above that door also hung the locomotive's bell.
 The side skirting was cut back to expose pipework and fittings for easier maintenance.
 The skyline casing atop the boiler remained in place.

 The Q1 remained in service until July 1949, after which it was placed in storage.
 It was dismantled around 1949 and was removed from the company's books in January 1952.

 The PRR considered the Q1 design unfit for series production, and railroad historians consider it mostly a failure.
-The backward-driving rear cylinders were a poor choice; mounted next to the firebox, each constrained the other's size, and the area by the firebox was dusty and hot, which increased cylinder wear.
+The backward-driving rear cylinders were a poor choice; mounted next to the firebox, each constrained the other's size, and the firebox's heat and soot increased wear on the cylinders.
 These problems had previously been encountered on the B&O's N-1 duplex.
 The length of steam pipes required also meant a fair degree of power loss.
-Added to this, the passenger locomotive-sized drivers were not a good choice for freight service.
+Added to this, the passenger locomotive-sized drivers were a poor choice for freight service.

-From its experiences with this locomotive, the PRR came up with an improved design, the Q2.
-This had smaller drivers, cylinders mounted in front of the wheels they drove, was built largely unstreamlined and was designed for freight service only.
+From its experiences with this locomotive, the PRR developed an improved design, the Q2.
+This had smaller drivers, cylinders mounted in front of the driving wheels, was built largely unstreamlined and designed for freight service only.